 A task listens to instructions from ECS and executes them for launching, terminating, and configuring containers.
 Applications Manager's Amazon ECS monitoring tool allows you to monitor ECS performance metrics like Health Status, Last Status, Desired Status, connectivity details, resource details, and configuration information of the tasks.
 Isolate tasks that have stopped running and identify the root cause to resolve issues with ease.

 Although AWS CloudWatch provides native monitoring capabilities, it can be hard to set up and can get expensive.
 Applications Manager's cloud monitoring tool is not only cost effective but is also easy to set up with the help of automated discovery.
 No need to deploy or maintain agents.

-Applications Manager can monitor various services in your AWS accounts such as EC2, RDS, Lambda, and more.
+Applications Manager has the ability to track the performance of various AWS cloud services such as EC2, RDS, SQS, Lambda, and more.
 It can also monitor your multi-cloud and hybrid cloud infrastructure, application performance and end user experience from a single console.
 AWS Elastic Container Service monitoring is a part of Applications Manager's AWS monitoring solution.

 Amazon Elastic Container Service (ECS) is a container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.

 Both the infrastructure on which the ECS instances are deployed and the ECS deployments has to be monitored thoroughly in order to ensure the proper running and allocation of tasks and services.
 If they aren't monitored constantly, the risk of encountering insufficent resources and performance errors is high.